A brief history.

-I live on the north shore of Boston with my eight year-old daughter and am currently writing my first book.
+My work has been published in Elephant Journal, The New York Post, Scary Mommy, and The Huffington Post, among others.
+I live on the north shore of Boston with my daughter and am currently writing my first book.

 In July 2013, I hit what one might call a rock bottom.
 I’d say a more accurate description is that I hit the beginning of the end of a long drinking career.

-I did not want to quit drinking.
-I wanted my life to stop exploding, but I did not want to quit drinking.
 Alcohol had been a beloved, loyal companion for twenty years and I was not ready for a break-up.
 I had a big girl job in Boston, a beautiful young daughter, a jamming social life.
-I ran marathons and taught yoga and made six figures.
+I ran marathons, taught yoga, earned an MBA from the top entrepreneurial college in the country, and managed stupidly large budgets for Fortune 50 companies.
 I was newly single, having separated from my husband a year prior, and I had things to do.
 I had a whole, big, exciting life stretched out on paper.
 But my insides were absolute dust.

 I then began really writing here with the same intent: to be honest and hold nothing back.
 Through those words, I connected with you.
 You told me you still wanted me around.
 You said, "me, too" and "please keep going" and "thank you" and somewhere along the way I realized I was saving my life.